-This lesson touches on most aspects of developing in Lightroom, from making quick adjustments and easy video edits in the Library module to applying sophisticated corrections and managing the edit history and in the Develop module.
-Students are introduced the concepts of the white balance and the histogram as they learn to adjust color globally or selectively, use the retouching tools, and create a custom developing preset.
+Taken together, these lessons touch on most aspects of developing in Lightroom; the order of exercises follows a logical progression, from making quick adjustments and easy video edits in the Library module (covered in Lesson 5) to applying sophisticated corrections and managing the edit history and in the Develop module (Lesson 6).

+Along the way, students are introduced to various technical concepts such as white balance, the histogram as an aid to understanding tonal balance, and the terminology of digital color, as they learn to adjust tone and color both globally and locally, use the retouching tools, and create a custom developing preset.